DeepSpace2/StyleFrame/README.md

 There are many ways to present the output and one of them is excel files.
-Excel files are easy to understand, can be viewed offline, can be sent over the email and a large percentage of the population familiar it.
+Excel files are easy to understand, can be viewed offline, can be sent over the email and a large percentage of the population familiar with it.
 That is why many times we would choose excel files as our output.

 StyleFrame package allows us to design the excel file on the data in a similar way to DataFrame api.